Wuppertal Schwebebahn: Literature

 The Schwebebahn is alluded to in Theodor Herzl's 1902 utopian novel Altneuland (The Old New Land).
 For Herzl, the Schwebebahn was the ideal form of urban transport, and he imagined a large monorail built in its style in Haifa.

 Film

-A sequence in Lyrical Nitrate, using film from between 1905 and 1915, features the Schwebebahn.
+A sequence in Peter Delpeut's 1992 collage film Lyrical Nitrate, using film from between 1905 and 1915, features the Schwebebahn.
 Rüdiger Vogler and Yella Rottländer's characters ride the Schwebebahn in Wim Wenders's 1974 movie Alice in the Cities (Alice in den Städten).
 It also appears in the 1992 Dutch movie The Sunday Child (De Zondagsjongen) by Pieter Verhoeff, in Tom Tykwer's 2000 film The Princess and the Warrior (Der Krieger und die Kaiserin), and as a background to a number of outdoor dance choreographies in another Wim Wenders film – 2011's Pina, where some dances are also set inside the cars.

 The Schwebebahn is both subject and title of video work by the Turner Prize-nominated artist Darren Almond.
 Produced in 1995, Schwebebahn is the first of three videos that constitute his Train Trilogy.

 The Museum of Modern Art has a two-minute film from 1902 featuring the Schwebebahn.